serg987/hailo-mini-od-server/readme.md

 sudo sudo dpkg -i hailo_assets/hailort_4.19.0_amd64.deb
 ```
 8. Reboot
+9. For running in Docker change Python lib wheel filename in `Dockerfile`
-9. Complete the Python wheel install and/or Docker image creation and starting a container
+10. Complete the Python wheel install and/or Docker image creation and starting a container

 ## Connecting to BlueIris and Frigate